 The help from Alan and Forge eventually led to the launching of two related missional initiatives.
 One was a process that helped churches become less focused on themselves and more focused on their communities.
 The other was this internship opportunity for college students.
 I shared my ideas related to college students with Johnny Peters, the Wesley Foundation Director at the University of South Alabama.
 Tapping into his experience, he really helped me think through what that might look like.
 It was important to me that we provide a stipend to make it possible for college students to participate.
 Johnny shared that he was part of a group that wanted to support mission experiences for young adults.
 That group was the “QuadW Foundation.”
 When Johnny was in seminary at Perkins in Dallas, he worked as a youth pastor at Highland Park United Methodist Church.
 One of his students and friends was Willie Tichenor, who at 19 lost his battle with cancer.
 When it became clear that Willie’s treatment options had run out, he asked his family to support cancer research so that others might have options he didn’t.
 He also asked them to make transformative mission experiences possible for other young people, because those had played such an important role in his own life.
 To honor these requests, the “What Would Willie Want” or “QuadW” Foundation was established.
 The board members are Willie’s parents, brother, and closest friends.
 The Foundation was already funding cancer research and the internship idea was just the kind of thing they were looking to support.
 It was an amazing God moment.
 The QuadW Missional Internship program has grown through the years and has many supporters, but the QuadW Foundation has always provided the vast majority of the resources necessary for stipends and other costs related to the program.

-The program simply would not exist without their ongoing support and there aren’t words to adequately express our gratitude.
-You can see more about this group below, but we also encourage you visit their website www.quadw.org to learn more about their incredible work.
+The program simply would NOT exist without their ongoing support and there aren’t words to adequately express our gratitude.
+You can see more about their work HERE or HERE, but we also encourage you visit their website www.quadw.org to learn more about their incredible work.

 There’s a lot more that could be said, but this is essentially the story of how we came to be.
 God has been so good to us and it has been a deep privilege to do my little part.